Natural transformations associated with a locally compact group and universality of the global Terrell law: Universality of the global Terrell law

 \subsection{Nucleon phase hypothesis revised}

-In this section we provide the revised version in our setting of the nucleon phase hypothesis advanced by G. Mouze and C. Ythier in \cite{mhy2}, see also \cite{ric}.
-It ammounts to specify the group $H$ and to hypothize the existence of a suitable element $\mf{n}\in\ms{N}_{as}^{\mc{E}_{\bullet}}$ displaying the values of mass numbers $82$ and $126$.
-Then we apply Thm. \ref{10061606} and Cor. \ref{01231321} to the nucleon phase hypothesis to obtain in Cor. \ref{08161246} the universality of the Terrell law and the invariance of the above values.
+In this section we provide the revised version in our setting of the nucleon phase hypothesis advanced by G. Mouze and C. Ythier see \cite{mhy1,mhy2,ric}.
+It ammounts to specify firstly the group $H$ as the semidirect product of $\R^{4}$ with a group containing the direct product of the universal covering group of the proper Lorentz group on $\R^{4}$ with the gauge group of the standard model.
+Secondly to hypothize the existence of a suitable element $\mf{n}\in\ms{N}_{as}^{\mc{T}_{\bullet}}$ displaying the values $82$ and $126$.
+We apply Cor. \ref{10061606} to the nucleon phase hypothesis to obtain in Cor. \ref{08161246} the invariance of the Terrell law and the stability of the nucleon masses at the above values.